FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_peering_connection_v2.md

 * `peer_tenant_id` (Optional, String, ForceNew) - Specified the Tenant Id of the accepter tenant.
   Changing this creates a new VPC peering connection.

+* `description` - (Optional, String) Specifies the description of the VPC peering connection.

-## Attributes Reference
+## Attribute Reference

-All of the argument attributes are also exported as result attributes:
+All the arguments above can also be exported attributes.

 * `id` - The VPC peering connection ID.